What is Ionic Framework?

 Ionic works to enrich user interface and uses AngularJS to construct a functional application structure.
 This offers a mix of power and beauty.
 Core mobile UI paradigms and out of the box components are handy to developers, allowing them to concentrate in assembling apps, rather than common user interface elements.
 These includes list views, navigation components like side menus and tab bars, action sheets, among others.

 Ionic apps are made of high-level building blocks called components.
 The framework provides some super handy angular components and directives, as well as CSS components which will provide most of the basic elements you need to build a mobile application.
 The available components allow the addition of common UI/UX solutions such as sliding menus, form inputs, lists, buttons, tabs, cards, modals and many more.

 Ionic gets the most out of Angular to build the functional application structure.
-This includes UX interactions such as form validations, navigation logic between views and all the boilerplate to create custom UI components which makes a consistent app, not just html and css.
+This includes UX interactions such as Forms and Validations in Ionic, navigation logic between views and all the boilerplate to create custom UI components which makes a consistent app, not just html and css.

 In the official docs, you’ll find more information and example about things like checkboxes, toggles, pull to refresh, scrollable panes, infinite scroll, and many more.

 Ionic Native is a TypeScript wrapper for Cordova plugins that make possible to use any mobile native functionality.
 A typical example is if you want to use the phone’s camera inside your app to let the user take a picture (that you will then use in the app).
 There are plenty of Ionic Native plugins that you can use to extend your app functionality.